Technical Communications for EHS Professionals™

 • Selecting communication type

-• Document and slide organization and formatting
+• Document formatting

-• Common writing issues
+• Common grammar issues

 Who should attend this course?

-• A new EHS professional or new to writing technical documents or presentations
+• A new EHS professional or new to writing technical documents

 What does this course deliver?